ZYTao12/PPDS/README.md

 ## Test the API

 You can use Postman to interact with the API.

 Here are some example requests for testing the API endpoints:

-Test API Endpoints: Use Postman to make requests to the various API endpoints like /users/, /events/, etc.

-Example API Requests:

 ### User Collection